North America | Global

 Looking to Get A Perfect Surface Finish?

-There are many factors when trying to achieve the perfect surface finish on a machined 3D part .
-This post will focus in on the toolpath filtering options available for CNC machines and CAM software.
+There are many factors when trying to achieve the perfect surface finish on a machined 3D part.
+This blog will focus on the toolpath filtering options for CNC machines and CAM software.

 Toolpath Filter in CAM Software

-In many CAM systems you are able to set a tolerance for how accurately you would like to follow the surface with the tool.
-If you have a large tolerance set in your CAM you will lose detail or tolerance in your part.
-On the other hand, if you set the tolerance too low you will have more code, processing time increases along with the risk of vector points being visible on your surface.
-Filtering and smoothing options exist in the CAM software and work by shifting and removing points.
+Filtering and smoothing options exist in CAM software and work by shifting and removing points.
+In many CAM systems, you’re able to set a tolerance for how accurately you’d like to follow the surface with the tool.
+If you have a large tolerance set in your CAM, you’ll lose detail or tolerance on your part.
+On the other hand, if you set the tolerance too low, you’ll have more code, so processing time increases along with the risk of vector points being visible on your part’s surface.

 A toolpath filter in the CAM is based on shifting and removing points.